-A: Individuals will register and subscribe to the service via Gov.UK.
+A: Individuals register and subscribe to the service via Gov.UK.

-Q: Will you, as my Agents, be able to access the new CGT service on my behalf?
+Q: Are you, as my Agents, able to access the new CGT service on my behalf?

 A: Yes, an Agent must be registered with the existing HMRC Agent Service and create an Agent-Client relationship.
 The client can electronically authorise the Agent to act on their behalf.